campersonguy/CPT-AT-3/README.md

 - The last few pages I needed to add were `search_crimes`, `submit_crimes`, `about_us` and `leaderboard`[^1].

 [^1]: Leaderboard didn't really fit the design of the website, since it was designed around how many crimes someone posted which could easily be cheesed by spamming.
-Considering the website was mainly focused on posting, sharing and following, I reworked Leaderboard to the users with the most followers.
+This was a page I ended up scrapping, mainly because it didn't fit and I didn't have time to add it.

 - Starting with `search_crimes`, the main thing I needed to implement was a 'searching' function, as other than that it was very similar to `top_crimes`.
 The best way to do this is to only generate values from the database that contain the search input.
 Both values are attached to `.toLowerCase()` to prevent capitalisation affecting the values.